 Prepare to send your senses into overdrive in captivating Asia.

-In this part of the world centuries of rich history are yours for the taking, and the great world cities of Beijing, Shanghai, Hanoi, Jakarta, Bangkok and Singapore will leave you absolutely awe-struck.
+Centuries of rich history are yours for the taking in this part of the world, and the great cities of Beijing, Shanghai, Ho Chi Minh City, Kuala Lumpur, Jakarta, Bangkok and Singapore will leave you absolutely awe-struck.

-Whatever type of holiday you’re looking for you’ll find it in Asia.
-Discover the ancient customs and culture of China – the world’s emerging super-power.
-Then lose yourself in the maze of towering buildings and winding streets in bustling Hong Kong – where old and new sit side by side in perfect harmony.
+In northern Asia, discover the ancient customs and culture of China – the world’s emerging super-power.
+Lose yourself in the maze of towering buildings and winding streets in bustling Hong Kong – where old and new sit side by side in perfect harmony.
+Experience the frenetic energy of Tokyo – Japan’s 24/7 capital city.
+It’s a complete contrast to the gentle serenity of Kyoto.

-Discover Thailand’s hedonistic resort islands of Phuket and Koh Samui.
-Then explore exotic Malaysia with its dynamic capital Kuala Lumpur and fabulous flora and fauna – including the inquisitive orang-utan.
-The tranquil Indonesian island of Bali has long been an Aussie holiday hotspot.
+Southeast Asia is always popular with Australian travellers.
+Visit Vietnam’s cultural centres of Hanoi, Hoi An and Hue.
+Neighbouring Cambodia offers access to the incredible temples of Angkor.
+Discover Thailand’s hedonistic resort islands of Phuket and Koh Samui, and explore exotic Malaysia with its fabulous flora and fauna – including the inquisitive orang-utan.
+The tranquil Indonesian island of Bali has long been a favoured holiday retreat for Aussies!

 Find a destination